Kovalenkolex/Kovalenkolex/README.md

 DevOps Engineer
 ------

 I studied at ITMO University, information security.
-But then I discovered a passion for system administration and DevOps.
+I worked as a Computer/IT Support Technician, but then I discovered a passion for system administration and DevOps.
 I was completely captivated by containerization and project automation.

 ### Intermediate level skills
 <p align="left">